Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Background

 \subsection{Task Formulation}

-The task at hand is to find new candidate genes related to Dietary Restriction (DR) among ageing-related genes.
+The task at hand is to find new candidate genes related to DR among ageing-related genes.
 Formally, let $\mathcal{G}_{\text{AGE}}$ be the set of known ageing-related genes, each associated with a vector of $n$ biological features $\mathbf{x}_g = (f_1, f_2, ..., f_n)$.
-We assume there exists a subset of genes $\mathcal{G}_{\text{DR}\cap\text{AGE}^+}$ involved in Dietary Restriction used as anti-ageing intervention.
+We assume there exists a subset of genes $\mathcal{G}_{\text{DR}\cap\text{AGE}^+}$ involved in DR used as anti-ageing intervention.
 Among these, a smaller subset of genes $\mathcal{G}_{\text{DR}\cap\text{AGE}}$ have experimental evidence of DR-relatedness.
 Reasonably, not all ageing-related genes have a relation to DR, and not all DR-related genes have been identified experimentally, and therefore:

 The objective is to identify ageing-related genes $g^*$ without known evidence of DR-relatedness but with high probability of actually being DR-related, such that:

 where $g^*$ are the genes most likely to be found to be DR-related in future wet-lab experiments, constituting a task of knowledge discovery, i.e. finding the subset $\mathcal{G}_{\text{DR}\cap\text{AGE}^+} \setminus \mathcal{G}_{\text{DR}\cap\text{AGE}}$.